-What are ESE pods may not rather be a issue of this magnitude, nevertheless it’s clearly a concern you’ve asked considering that you’re here reading this article about ESE pods.
+What are ESE pods may not quite be a question of this magnitude, but it’s clearly a concern you’ve asked considering that you’re here reading this post about ESE pods.

 The response to the tree in the forest one, by the way, is that if there’s nobody there to hear it, the other trees wet themselves laughing at the bad luck of the tree who tipped over.
 This fact is suggested by quantum physics.
 Probably.